Verinite-Deepti/Docker/README.md

 - **Network**: The MySQL service is also connected to the `app-network` bridge network.

 ### 4. **Flyway Database Migrations**
-Flyway is a database migration tool that can be used to apply migrations automatically.

-#### Configuration:
 - **Image**: The `flyway/flyway:latest` image is used for migrations.
 - **Command**: The migration command connects to the `mysql` service and applies migrations.
 - **Dependencies**: The Flyway service depends on the `mysql` service to ensure MySQL is available before attempting migrations.